team-exor/eiquidus/README.md

 You should now be able to browse to the explorer by IP address or domain name without the need for specifying the 3001 port any longer.

 #### Use Another Webserver as a Reverse Proxy

+**NOTE:** The following instructions are for Linux users only, but installing and configuring another webserver should be possible on any OS

 A few steps are involved in setting up another webserver that can bind to port 80 and forward all incoming traffic to the eIquidus node.js app.
 Any commercial webserver can be used to create the reverse proxy, but in this case, Nginx will be used as an example: